04 Nov 6 common skin problems and the best creams to fix them

-From winter dryness to eczema or bothersome breakouts, BGD’s Vicky talks to the experts and finds the best creams to help
+From winter dryness to eczema or bothersome breakouts, Vicky Hadley talks to the experts and finds the best creams to help.

 The Problem: Eczema